Gasoline: Gasoline exhaust

-Environmental impact
+Environmental effect

-In recent years, with the rapid development of the motor vehicle economy, the production and use of motor vehicles have increased dramatically, and the pollution by motor vehicle exhaust to the environment has become more and more serious.
 The air pollution in many large cities has changed from coal-burning pollution to "motor vehicle pollution".
 In the U.S., transportation is the largest source of carbon emissions, accounting for 30 percent of the total carbon footprint of the U.S. Combustion of gasoline produces 2.35 kg/L of carbon dioxide, a greenhouse gas.

 Unburnt gasoline and evaporation from the tank, when in the atmosphere, react in sunlight to produce photochemical smog.
 Vapor pressure initially rises with some addition of ethanol to gasoline, but the increase is greatest at 10 percent by volume.
 At higher concentrations of ethanol above 10 percent, the vapor pressure of the blend starts to decrease.
 At a 10 percent ethanol by volume, the rise in vapor pressure may potentially increase the problem of photochemical smog.
 This rise in vapor pressure could be mitigated by increasing or decreasing the percentage of ethanol in the gasoline mixture.
 The chief risks of such leaks come not from vehicles, but gasoline delivery truck accidents and leaks from storage tanks.
 Because of this risk, most (underground) storage tanks now have extensive measures in place to detect and prevent any such leaks, such as monitoring systems (Veeder-Root, Franklin Fueling).

 Production of gasoline consumes 0.63 U.S.gal/mi of water by driven distance.

 Gasoline use causes a variety of deleterious effects to the human population and to the climate generally.
 The harms imposed include a higher rate of premature death and ailments, such as asthma, caused by air pollution, higher healthcare costs for the public generally, decreased crop yields, missed work and school days due to illness, increased flooding and other extreme weather events linked to global climate change, and other social costs.
 The costs imposed on society and the planet are estimated to be $3.80 per gallon of gasoline, in addition to the price paid at the pump by the user.
 The damage to the health and climate caused by a gasoline-powered vehicle greatly exceeds that caused by electric vehicles.

+Gasoline can be released into the environment as an uncombusted liquid fuel, as a flammable liquid, or as a vapor by way of leakages occurring during its production, handling, transport and delivery.
+Gasoline contains known carcinogens, and gasoline exhaust is a health risk.
+Gasoline is often used as a recreational inhalant and can be harmful or fatal when used in such a manner.
+When burned, 1 l of gasoline emits about 2.3 kg of CO_{2}, a greenhouse gas, contributing to human-caused climate change.
+Oil products, including gasoline, were responsible for about 32% of CO_{2} emissions worldwide in 2021.